 Discovering Prayer worked in partnership with Archbishop Justin Welby and his team at Lambeth Palace to create 11 audio prayer times to help you deepen your journey of prayer, and accompany you along the way.
 All you need to start your journey is five minutes each day at a time and place to suit you.

 What is Thy Kingdom Come?

-Now in its third year, Thy Kingdom Come is bringing people from all over the world together and helping to connect individuals with the wider church family through the power of prayer.
+Thy Kingdom Come brings people from all over the world together and helps to connect individuals with the wider church family through the power of prayer.
 You can choose whether you want to take part alone, in a community, with relatives, or with your church – however you feel most comfortable.

-Discovering Prayer offers range of resources to help you take part, including:
+Discovering Prayer offers a range of resources to help you take part, including:

 - Free five-minute audio prayer tracks that you can listen to each day to help you discover prayer